arsh-bhagat/PulseGuard---OSDHack2026/README.md

 Most system monitoring and anomaly detection tools rely on cloud-based dashboards or APIs — Datadog, cloud SIEM tools, hosted APM services.
 That's a non-starter in environments where system telemetry can't leave the machine: banking infrastructure, defense networks, healthcare systems, or any air-gapped setup.
 Teams in these environments are often left with basic threshold alerts or manual log-watching, with no access to the kind of pattern-based anomaly detection that cloud tools offer.

-## ⚡ Key Features

-- **True Offline AI**: Uses `onnxruntime` to evaluate system states locally.
-No external APIs, no cloud processing.
-- **Hybrid Detection Engine**: Combines the nuance of a Machine Learning model (trained on baseline hardware behavior) with a strict rule-based backstop (flags usage > 95%) to eliminate missed critical spikes.
-- **Explainability & Severity Tiers**: Automatically computes Z-scores to pinpoint which metrics are causing the anomaly.
-Classifies events into LOW, MEDIUM, and HIGH severity.
-- **Live Local Dashboard**: A fast, Flask-based UI serving Chart.js visualizations (including secondary axes for Network I/O) strictly over `127.0.0.1`.
-Features date-based log browsing and a local Web Audio API siren alert.
-- **Absolute Privacy**: Bundles all frontend assets locally.
-Zero external CDNs, DNS lookups, or telemetry.
-- **Audit-Ready**: Transparently logs all AI model and configuration reads to a local `audit.log`.

 ## Solution Overview

 PulseGuard runs a small, pre-trained anomaly detection model directly on the device being monitored.
 It continuously polls system metrics, evaluates them against a trained baseline of "normal" behavior for that machine, and flags anomalies using two independent mechanisms: